Bartozzz/potential-duplicates-bot/README.md

 # `possible-duplicate` bot

-A simple bot searching for possible duplicates using [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance).
-The Levenshtein distance between two words is the minimum number of single-character edits required to change one word into the other.
-A single-character edit can be an _insertion_, _deletion_ or _substitution_.
+A simple bot searching for possible duplicates using [Damerau–Levenshtein](https://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance).
+The Damerau–Levenshtein distance between two words is the minimum number of operations (consisting of insertions, deletions or substitutions of a single character, or transposition of two adjacent characters) required to change one word into the other.
+It also detects predefined synonyms to better results.

 >**Disclaimer**: This project is created as a simple, demonstrating application for GSoC recruitment.
 This is probably not the best implementation available.

 **Some ideas for improvement:**
-- _synonyms detection_ (e.g. `terminal`/`console`/`cli`);
 - a better `compare` function which would _include phrase-length difference in the observational error_ (right now, for the sake of simplicity, it is completely ignored and we are comparing based on the shorter phrase);

 ## Setup